raunak-shr/Machine-Learning-Implementation/README.md

 model evaluation by using traaditional metrics intended for each of the algorithm.

 ### Pre-requisites/Tutorials
 The 3rd folder contains jupyter notebooks with tutorials to NumPy, Pandas, Matplotlib and Seaborn.
-There's also a seperate repo for all the tutorials with their respective Jupyter notebooks out there.
+There's also a <a href = "https://github.com/raunak-shr/ML-Library-Prerequisites">seperate repo</a> for all the tutorials with their respective Jupyter notebooks out there.

-Note that, the repo is not complete.
+Note that, this repo is not complete.
 I intend to keep working on it with learning on the go throughout my journey.

 ---
 ## Contact